obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Getting Started.md

 ### Tasks inside Comments

-> [!warning]
-> Obsidian supports two styles of **comments**:
+Obsidian supports two styles of **comments**:

 - `<!-- I am text in a comment -->`
 - `%% I am text in a comment %%`

+> [!warning]
-Tasks does read any tasks that are inside these comments, because Obsidian does not read them.
+> By design, Tasks does read any tasks that are inside these comments, because Obsidian does not read them.

 ### Tasks with Footnotes